jones58/personal-knowledge-wiki/Javascript/Javascript frameworks/React/React notes.md

 # React notes

-uses .jsx, a version of javascript lets you write html within js and javascript, within { }, e.g.
+Uses .jsx, a version of javascript lets you write html within js and javascript, within { }, e.g.
 ``{'this is treated as JavaScript code' }

-must be compiled into javascript with a transpiler like Babel
+Must be compiled into javascript with a transpiler like Babel.

 React is called Electron on desktop and React native on mobile.
 For web - react.js or just react.